Benjamintf1/Gut-Associated-Lymphoid-Tissue-Simulation/README.md

 Gut-Associated-Lymphoid-Tissue-Simulation
 =========================================

-//TODO: spelllcheck

-This is a simulation of Hiv or other viruses in gut associated lymphoid tissue with a focus on paralizing for large data sets.
+This is a simulation of HIV or other viruses in gut associated lymphoid tissue with a focus on parallelizing for large data sets.

 To Compile: Simply run the make file.
 This should compile the main program as well as a simple generator.
 If you want to create your own generator, you have to add that to the makefile if you want to be able to automate the compilation of it, which will be described in the generator section.